groq/mlagility/README.md

 We don't have any fancy testing framework set up yet.
 If you want to run tests locally:
 - Run `python test.py` for each test script in `test/`
-- Run `pylint mlabench --rcfile .pylintrc` from the repo root
+- Run `pylint src --rcfile .pylintrc` from the repo root
 - __Note__: these commands will only succeed if you have already `pip install`ed the `mlagility` package

 ### Versioning